The Three Seas Initiative (3SI, TSI)

 The main objective for initiating this collaboration was to bolster the economy of Central Europe.
 It is imperative to build infrastructure links that go beyond individual states’ efforts.
 Thus, there is a need for concerted efforts to improve connectivity between the northern and southern regions of the European Union.

 The organizational model of the Three Seas Initiative is based on annual summits (summit diplomacy), where joint declarations are adopted.
 The organizing state’s president convenes the summits.
 Croatia (2016), Poland (2017), Romania (2019 and 2023), Slovenia (2019), Estonia (2020), Bulgaria (2021), and Latvia (2022) have hosted the summits so far.
-The 2024 3SI summit is scheduled to take place in Vilnius in April, with Budapest hosting the event in 2025.
+The 2024 3SI summit is scheduled to take place in Vilnius in April, with Warsaw hosting the event in April, 2025.

 The 3SI is defined by its participants as “a flexible Presidential Forum that provides political support to foster a more effective cooperation of governments, business entities, and non-governmental organizations interested in boosting regional bonds while recognizing that achieving concrete results within this Initiative requires an active involvement of the respective governments and working contacts among respective Presidential representations” (from the 2017 declaration).